Riccard0Fazzi/carbon-fibre-defect-segmentation-segformer/README.md

 The task is **semantic segmentation**:
 - assign a binary label (defect/background) to each pixel

-Compared to classification, segmentation provides:
+Compared to classification, segmentation enables:
 - precise defect localization
 - geometric information
 - support for automated inspection pipelines